William Link: Post 1990s

 Following the sudden death of Levinson in 1987, Link continued his writing and producing career in many media.
 In 1991, in tribute to Levinson, he wrote the script for the 1991 TV film The Boys, starring James Woods and John Lithgow.
 He was a frequent contributor to such mystery fiction publications as Ellery Queen's Mystery Magazine and Alfred Hitchcock's Mystery Magazine.
 His post-Levinson TV work includes The Cosby Mysteries (1994–95), starring Bill Cosby.
 Link also was executive story consultant on the short-lived science fiction/detective series Probe in 1988.

 In 2010, the specialist mystery publishing house, Crippen & Landru, released The Columbo Collection, a book featuring a dozen original short stories about Lieutenant Columbo, all written by Link.
 In 2021, a further collection of stories, Shooting Script, was edited for C&L by Joseph Goodrich.

-Link died from heart failure in Los Angeles on December 27, 2020, at age 87.
+Link died from heart failure in Los Angeles, on December 27, 2020, twelve days after his 87th birthday.

 Publications

-Awards
+Accolades

-All the following awards were jointly won by Link and Levinson :
+Link received the following awards and nominations jointly with Levinson :